davqq/MahAppsIconPackPreview/README.md

 2. Go to the Extensions view (`Ctrl+Shift+X`).
 3. Search for `MahApps.IconPack Preview`.
 4. Click `Install` to add the extension to your editor.
+   Alternatively, you can install the extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=davq.MahAppsIconPackPreview).

 ## Usage